The Future of Data Modeling in Power BI with Fabric and AI Integration

 V. Direct Lake Mode for Faster Queries

-Power BI can read data directly from storage without needing to copy it first into a separate database.
+Direct Lake is a storage mode in Fabric that allows Power BI to query data directly from One Lake without needing to copy it first into a separate database.
 This direct connection eliminates waiting time and reduces the storage space needed for reports and dashboards.
 Queries run faster because the system skips unnecessary data movement steps that used to slow everything down.
 As a result, users get their answers faster, helping them make decisions and complete their work more efficiently.

 VI.
 Streamlined Data Lineage Tracking